gulbeneser/test2/README.md

 Hayvan Sağlığı products.
 It also generates an `index.html` inside each `product-pages/` directory listing links to every product page, so visiting `/urunler/<segment>/product-pages/` shows all available products.
+The same command updates `sitemap.xml` and `sitemap.html` to include every product URL so search engines can discover them.

 ## Deploying with Netlify